-Hillel Torah maintains a rigorous and prestigious accreditation from Cognia, formerly known as AdvancEd. which supports us in engaging in ongoing reflection and continuous improvement.
+Hillel Torah maintains a rigorous and prestigious accreditation from Cognia. which supports us in engaging in ongoing reflection and continuous improvement.

 We are an affiliate of the Associated Talmud Torahs, Chicago's central agency for Orthodox Jewish education, and a member of Prizmah: Center for Jewish Day Schools.